yufeiwang63/ArticuBot/readme.md

 bash scripts/weighted-displacement-high-level/train-weighted-displacement.sh
 ```
 Change `num_train_objects` in this script for training with different number of training objects.
+The training logs for the low-level policy will be at `3d_diffusion_policy/3D-Diffusion-Policy/3D-Diffusion-Policy/data/`

 For training the low-levle policy:
 ```